 5. How to Win Friends and Influence People

 “You can make more friends in two months by becoming interested in other people than you can in two years by trying to get other people interested in you.”

 The classics, this book teaches powerful lessons on leadership and dealing with people.
 Yes, even if those people are the worst people you have ever met in your life.

 “Today, as leaders are called on to build their companies by creating the future rather than investing in the past, vision matters more than ever.
 Vision requires what looks like to others a leap of faith; the ability to go beyond the data and to make a smart guess.”

 Learn how to deal with people through understanding and empathy.
-The book concentrates on emotional intelligence and its power for influencing others, sharing neuroscience insights on how to lead others.
+The book concentrates on emotional intelligence and its power to influence others, sharing neuroscience insights on leading others.

 7. The Leader Who Had No Title

 “What the society thinks is of no interest to me.
 All that’s important is how I see myself.
 I know who I am.
 I know the value of my work.”

 Empathy, modesty, consideration.
 The Leader Who Had No Title reveals significant qualities for every leader to obtain.
 They are what leads us to success in business and life, and they are what makes you confident with those you lead.